 “Equipment” shall mean all machinery, equipment, computer hardware and software, apparatus, materials, articles, drawings, designs, plans and things of all kinds to be provided by Contractor as agent for and on behalf of Owner under this Agreement and incorporated into the Facility other than Contractor's Equipment.

+"Existing Facility" shall mean the steam and power generation facilities on the Site prior to the commencement of the Work, including a nominal 6 MW steam turbine and boiler.

 “Facility” shall mean the power generation plant and related facilities described in Exhibit B.